 Consultants clarify unknowns with informed questions.
 You might not know to include the number of flights of stairs, or how to calculate the possibilities of parking tickets (moving trucks tend to get them a lot) and distances from the entrance of the building to the truck.
 Still, a consultant will not miss a detail.
 Not using a consultant?
 Be sure to include these questions when receiving quotes, whether in person or over the phone.

-With the FlatRate blogs, we are trying to bring transparency of costs in the moving industry.
+With the FlatRate blogs, we are trying to bring transparency to costs in the moving industry.
 Thanks for reading!
 Make sure to take a look at some past blogs or if you’re ready to receive a quote you can put input your information into our website and one of our dedicated consultants will reach out within the hour during normal business hours.